makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     the recently developed Heavy Tailed Self Regularization (HT-SR) Theory 1–3
 * In the HT-SR Theory, one analyzes the eigenvalue spectrum, ie the Empirical Spectral Density (ESD), of the associated correlation matrices 1–3
   * characterize the amount and form of correlation, and therefore implicit self-regularization, present in the DNN’s weight matrices
   * For each layer weight matrix W, of size N × M, construct the associated M × M (uncentered) correlation matrix X
     (Dropping the L and l, i indices)
   X = 1/N W^T W
-  * the eigenvalue spectrum of X: λ i such that Xv i = λ i v i, then
+  * the eigenvalue spectrum of X: λ i such that X v i = λ i v i, then
   * the ESD of eigenvalues, ρ(λ), is just a histogram of the eigenvalues,
   * characterize the correlations in a weight matrix by examining its ESD,
   * ESD can be well-fit to a truncated PL distribution, given as ρ(λ) ~ λ^{-α},